dcejagon/Term-Project/README.md

 and motor mounts at no additional cost.
 ### Use
 This 2.5 axis plotter is intended to be used to plot images on a piece of paper.
-However, the main carriage of this plotter could be easily changed to accomodate a CO2 laser or small cutting blade to turn the plotter into a laser cutter or a vinyl cutter.
+However, the main carriage of this plotter could be easily changed to accommodate a CO2 laser or small cutting blade to turn the plotter into a laser cutter or a vinyl cutter.
 This project was just intended to be used by our team to demonstrate many of the concepts that we learned in ME 405, Mechatronics, however I think it would